 This course is an introduction into understanding and AfterEffects in the creation of motion graphics.
 Focus will be given on learning the interface in AfterEffects, putting graphics in motion, and rendering finished movie and animation projects.
-Participants will also explore a workflow between Photoshop AfterEffects.
+Participants will also explore a workflow between Photoshop and AfterEffects.
 Be prepared for an intensive hands-on learning experience.

-Prerequisite(s): CNMS-120 or CNMS-240
+Prerequisite(s): CNMS-120 or CNMS-240 Corequisite(s): none

-CNMS 295 Senior Capstone Project
+CNMS 295 Senior Capstone Project 3 cr.